-Back in 2019, we took a look at each of the major industries our clients deal in, such as HVAC, building materials, and so on.
-This time, we’ve gone a bit more general and have divided our focus between two major camps: people who sell stuff and people who make stuff.
-Also known as distributors and manufacturers, if you want to get all technical about it.
+Earlier, we took a look at each of the major industries our clients deal in, such as HVAC, building materials, and so on.
+Now, we’re getting a bit more general about it and are looking at two major camps: people who sell stuff and people who make stuff.
+Also known as distributors and manufacturers if you want to get all technical about it.

-Last month, we covered the first group, whose outlook moving forward is a bit uncertain to say the least.
-But we’ll come back to distributors later—let’s take a look at trends for manufacturers: what kind of stuff is being made, how it’s being made, and who’s selling the stuff.
+As we emerge from the disruption of COVID-19, both of these groups are looking for ways to return to the pre-pandemic levels of prosperity that we’d closed out the previous decade with.
+But we’ll come back to distributors later—for now, let’s take a look at trends for manufacturers: what kind of stuff is being made, how it’s being made, and who’s selling the stuff.

 If there’s one thing we don’t need to tell you, it’s that innovation is the name of the game.
 As the world plunges headfirst into the Fourth Industrial Revolution, or Industry 4.0 to use its more modern name, the pressure is on for manufacturers to continually evolve and upgrade their products to fit end user demands, expectations, and manufacturing trends.

 Whether your end users are businesses or individual consumers, that means ever-rising standards for UX and UI.
 Everything should be streamlined, integrated, and easy to understand.
 An increasing number of the products in our everyday lives and work spaces are connecting to one another on the Internet of Things (IoT), that digital infrastructure that allows you to turn the temperature in your house down from your smartphone.